 Minimum of a high school diploma or equivalent.

-Knowledge and experience in the use of multiple computer programs including Microsoft Office Suite and data management systems.
+Knowledge and experience in the use of computer software including Microsoft Office Suite (i.e. Word, Excel, PowerPoint, etc).

-Knowledge and experience in the use of e-mail functions (ie: Outlook, Gmail), including electronic calendars.
+Knowledge and experience in the use of e-mail (i.e. Office 365, Google Docs,) functions including electronic calendaring.

 Excellent organizational and time management skills.

-Ability to coordinate projects, work independently and to independently set priorities to meet the demands of the position.
+Ability to coordinate projects and work independently, as well as independently set priorities to meet the demands of the position.

-Ability to meet and work effectively with students, parents and people across multiple levels of the organizations.
+Ability to meet and work effectively with people across multiple levels of the organization.